PatalJunior/rEFInd-glassy-1440/README.md

 Manual entries can be done via `menuentry` option (see refind.conf for examples).

 ### Attributions
-> This theme is based on the [Sunset](https://gitlab.com/realmain/rEFInd-sunset) theme.
+> This theme is based on the [rEFInd-glassy](https://github.com/Pr0cella/rEFInd-glassy) theme which was based of the [Sunset](https://gitlab.com/realmain/rEFInd-sunset) theme.

 > Contains OS Icons from [munlik's](https://github.com/munlik/refind-theme-regular) repository.